 Qualifying for Admission

-Due to the COVID-19 pandemic, the University is test optional for the incoming classes of fall 2021, spring 2022 and fall 2022.
+Millersville University is test-optional for applicants seeking admissions for 2023 and 2024.
 Any home-schooled applicant wishing to be considered for admission to Millersville University should be a graduate of an approved home school association program.
 A GED issued by the Pennsylvania Department of Education is preferred if the student has not completed an approved program of study.
-Also required are satisfactory scores on the SAT or ACT.

 Admission to Millersville University is granted without regard to race, color, religion, sex, national origin, ancestry, age, handicap, marital status or lifestyle.
 Applications from qualified out-of-state students are welcomed; requirements for Pennsylvania resident status appear under the Expenses and Financial Aid section of this catalog.

 All courses are taught in English, and students are expected to have demonstrated English language proficiency.